turingschool/backend-curriculum-site/module2/lessons/activerecord_associations.md

 How do we know if our models and our database tables are associated correctly?
 Let's hop into `tux`, create some data, and practice calling the methods we've written (our association methods)!

 ## Done?

 *   If you did the baseline with no joins tables, pair with someone who did the joins table and get one up and running in your code.
-*   What if we wanted a user to be able to review a board game?
+*   What if we wanted a user to be able to review a `BoardGame`?
 What tables, models, and associations would we need to create to add this feature?
 *   Read about polymorphic associations [here](http://guides.rubyonrails.org/association_basics.html#polymorphic-associations).
 They are pretty neat!